-Table 1-9 LSDbShow display fields
+Table 1-12 LSDbShow Display Fields

 Field Description

 Domain Domain number described by this LSR.
-A (self) keyword after the domain number indicates LSR describes the local switch.
+A (self) keyword after the Domain number indicates LSR describes the local switch.

 lsrP Pointer to LSR.

 earlyAccLSRs Number of LSRs accepted even though they were not sufficiently spaced apart.

 ignoredLSRs Number of LSRs not accepted because they were not sufficiently spaced apart.

 lastIgnored Last time an LSR was ignored.

-installTime Time this LSR was installed in the database, in seconds since boot.
+installTime Time this LSR was installed in the database, in seconds since boot

 lseFlags Internal variable.

 uOutIfs Internal variable

 uPathCost Internal variable.

 uHopsFromRoot Internal variable.

 mOutIfs Internal variable.

 parent Internal variable.

 mPathCos Internal variable.

 mHopsFromRoot Internal variable.

 lsAge Age, in seconds, of this LSR.
 An LSR is removed from the database when its age exceeds 3600 seconds.

 reserved Reserved for future use.

 type Type of the LSR.
 Always 1.

-Table 1-9 LSDbShow display fields (Continued)
+Table 1-12 LSDbShow Display Fields (Continued)

 Field Description options Always 0. lsId ID of this LSR.
-It is identical to the domain number. advertiser ID (domain number) of the switch that originated this LSR. incarn Incarnation number of this LSR. length Total length (in bytes) of this LSR.
-Includes header and link state information for all links. chksum Checksum of total LSR, with exception of 1sAge field. linkCnt Number of links in this LSR.
+It is identical to the Domain number. advertiser ID (Domain number) of the switch that originated this LSR. incarn Incarnation number of this LSR. length Total length (in bytes) of this LSR.
+Includes header an information for all links. chksum Checksum of total LSR, with exception of lsAge field. linkCnt Number of links in this LSR.
 Each link represents a neighbor in NB_ST_FULL state. flags Always 0.
 LinkId ID of this link.
-It is the domain number of the switch on the other side of the link. out port Port number on the local switch. rem port Port number of the port on the other side of the link. cost Cost of this link.
+It is the Domain number of the switch on the other side of the link. out port Port number on the local switch. rem port Port number of the port on the other side of the link. cost Cost of this link.
 The default cost for a 1 Gb/s link is 1000. costCnt Always 0. type Always 1.

-domain Specify the domain number of LSR to be displayed.
+domain Specify the Domain number of LSR to be displayed.